-\tool{} aims to help our stakeholders, i.e. compiler and performance engineers develop an intuition about the behavior of x86 cost models in a simple yet precise way.
-We anticipate this work to go a long way in making ML-based cost models more trustworthy for our stakeholders.

-\section{Related Work}
+\section{Related work}

 \textbf{Explanation techniques}.
 Explanations for ML models consist of either building inherently interpretable ML models~\citep{inherentinterpret1} or creating post-hoc explanations for the models~\citep{lime, anchors, posthoc, expalgo}.
-The former gets difficult to achieve for complex models such as low-error cost models, which is why post-hoc explanations are preferred.
-These post-hoc explanations can either describe the ML model globally~\citep{shap} or for specific inputs~\citep{lime, anchors}.
-Explanation techniques can also be broadly divided into black-box~\citep{lime, anchors, shap} and white-box techniques~\citep{saliency1, saliency2}.
-Further classifications of explanation techniques can be as perturbation/example-based techniques~\citep{pertxai3,pertxai2, pertxai1} and symbolic explanation techniques~\citep{symb1,symb2,symb3,symb4}.
-While symbolic explanation techniques can provide formal guarantees on the explanations, they do not scale to complex models.
-Hence, we have developed a scalable perturbation-based explanation technique, \tool{} for x86 cost models, which demonstrates high accuracy and precision. \cite{anica} is a differential-testing-based tool to analyze the inconsistencies between multiple cost models.
-This tool, however, is not meant to be a stand-alone explanation technique for a given cost model like \tool{} and while it can present global inconsistencies across cost models, it is not designed to provide case-specific insights into the cost models' behavior like \tool{}.
+Post-hoc explanations are preferred as accurate cost modeling for the CPU's pipelined architecture makes complex models more suitable.
+These can either describe a model globally~\citep{shap} or for specific inputs~\citep{lime, anchors}.
+Explanation techniques can also be broadly classified as black-box~\citep{lime, anchors, shap} and white-box techniques~\citep{saliency1, saliency2}.
+Further classifications of explanation techniques can be as perturbation/example-based ~\citep{pertxai3,pertxai2, pertxai1} and symbolic explanation techniques~\citep{symb1,symb2,symb3,symb4}.
+While symbolic methods give formal guarantees on the explanations, they do not scale to complex models yet. \citep{anica} is a differential-testing tool to analyze the inconsistencies between multiple cost models.
+This tool, unlike \tool{}, is not meant to explain a particular prediction of a cost model to enable case analysis.